 How a Washing Machine Drains

-At the end of a cycle, your washing machine removes water from its tub using a pump that forces water into a drain hose.
-This hose curves up and out of the machine to meet the standpipe that’s typically located near your hot and cold water supply valves.
-If your washer and its parts work as they should, water moves through the hose and into the standpipe where it’s eventually carried to your home’s main sewage line.
+At the end of a cycle, your washing machine removes water from its tub using a pump that forces water into a washing machine drain hose.
+This hose curves up and out of the machine to meet the standpipe, which is typically located near your hot and cold water supply valves.
+If your washer and its parts work as they should, water moves through the hose and into the standpipe, where it’s eventually carried to your home’s main sewage line.

 When any part of the process malfunctions, the washing machine’s drainage system may overflow, requiring swift action to identify and fix the issue.